sedol1339/l4d2/base/README.md

 So, it's not possible to change scriptedmode.nut, director_base.nut, coop.nut ... onslaught.nut files if we want full compatibility with other workshop mods (without even marking them red in addons list).
 But sm_utilities.nut and sm_spawn.nut files are free for edit.

+If we create a workshop addon, that contains modified sm_utilities.nut, which includes all dependent scripts, they will be fully compatible with each other and with other workshop addons.

+As for ScriptedMode, we should have coop.nut ... onslaught.nut files present, but it will again break compatibility (at least addons will be marked red).
+Hopefully, there is a solution.
+Since sm_utilities.nut is included earlier than modename.nut, we can override `IncludeScript()` function so that it will always return true.
+In this case Scripted Mode will be activated even without modename.nut file.